Vaccines for COVID-19 – your questions answered

 Is one vaccine more suitable than another for people who are on drugs that suppress the immune system?

-There is no good evidence that one vaccine is more suitable than another for people who are on drugs that suppress the immune system.
-It may take many months of further research to determine this.
+There is no good evidence that one vaccine is more suitable than another for people who are on drugs that suppress the immune system, and you will not be able to choose which vaccine you have.

 Should I delay or stop my treatment, and will my treatment affect how the vaccine works?

-People with severely suppressed immune systems, either because of their condition or the medication they take, generally receive a much lower level of protection after just one dose of the vaccine, so it is very important for this group to get all recommended doses of the vaccine in order to be as protected as possible.
+People with severely suppressed immune systems generally get a much lower level of protection after just one dose of the vaccine, so it is especially important to get all recommended doses of the vaccine.

 The OCTAVE study is exploring the effectiveness of the vaccine after two doses in people with autoimmune conditions.
 Read more about the OCTAVE study and its initial results.